pcaston/OpenPeerPower.github.io/source/_integrations/zwave.markdown

 ## Lock

-To get your Z-Wave locks working with Home Assistant, follow the instructions for the general [Z-Wave component](#configuration).
+To get your Z-Wave locks working with Open Peer Power, follow the instructions for the general [Z-Wave component](#configuration).

 Z-Wave locks will expose three services under the lock domain to manage usercodes if the lock supports it: